KwabenaYeboah/KwabenaYeboah/README.md

 ## Bio

 <p>
-Kwabena Yeboah is my name and I am a Django developer.
-I am currently a level 300 student studying BSc.
-Computer Science at The University of Energy and Natural Resources, Sunyani, Ghana.
+Kwabena Yeboah is my name and I am a Software Engineer.
+I attended the University of Energy and Natural Resources, Sunyani, Ghana.

-A detailed-oriented, problem solving, Team Player, and Determination to learn and be challenged are the core pillars of my Software Engineering journey.
+A detail-oriented, problem-solving, Team Player and Determination to learn and be challenged are the core pillars of my Software Engineering journey.

 ## Tech Stack
 <p>
-Python[Django, Django Rest Framework, Machine Learning], Wordpress.
+Python[Django, Django Rest Framework, Machine Learning], WordPress.

 **DevOps:** Git, Docker, Heroku.